By Dr Sophie Haroon, Medicolegal Consultant, and Simon Evans, Litigation Solicitor, Medical Protection

 • no corroborative evidence in the records of the alleged second consultation with Dr B.

-• Hip examination occurs as part of the NHS newborn and infant physical examination programme.
+- Hip examination occurs as part of the HSE Child developmental check programme.
 It aims to detect DDH, a significant public health issue, representing the single largest cause of total hip arthroplasty in young adults3.
 Examination involves the Ortolani and Barlow tests at birth and at six to eight weeks, but these are not particularly sensitive4.

 - Judicial commentary5 has affirmed that failure to detect the possible presence of DDH does not automatically constitute a breach of duty in its own right.